PPML/tabby2/inst/md/readmore.md

 #### Custom Scenarios – Combination Scenarios

-The <i>Combination Scenarios</i> page (Figure 5) allows users to simulate combinations of targeted testing and treatment for LTBI, and program changes.
+The <i>Combination Scenarios</i> page (Figure 5) allows users to simulate combinations of targeted testing and treatment for LTBI, and changes to the care cascade.

 <table>
 <tr>